 Check price and availability on the San Diego sunset sail here.

-November is the perfect time to visit New York City.
 The weather in November is just beautiful—with an average high of 54°F—and there are tons of unique New York City activities you can’t do anywhere else.
+During my November trip, I loved seeing everyone decked out in their colorful scarves and mittens!

-Plus, there are fabulous events you can look forward to, including the New York City Marathon, when over 30,000 runners converge on the city to run a course across all five boroughs.
+Don’t miss the New York City Marathon this month!
+More than 30,000 runners converge on the city to run a course across all five boroughs.

-If you’re new to the city, consider a “New York in one day” guided sightseeing tour.
+If you’re new to the city, consider a whirlwind “New York in one day” guided sightseeing tour.

 Check the price and availability of the NY in One Day tour here.